alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Fixed bug where table gets reset after removing the last row
 -   Fixed bug introduced in v4.3.3 affecting percent fields when inline editing
 -   Fixed bug where clearing a column filter crashed when a row action column was enabled
+-   Fixed bug where row action button preview was showing an incorrect icon

   ## 1/25/25 -  Eric Smith -     Version 4.3.5
 **Updates:**